 Lenoir-Rhyne University recognizes that the campus community needs to be advised of situation(s) that may occur that pose a serious and/or on-going threat to students or employees.
 In the event of such a situation, the campus community will be notified by voicemail, email, campus mail and / or fliers posted and distributed throughout the campus.

-Lenoir-Rhyne University sponsors prevention, intervention and education programs specifically addressing rape, acquaintance rape and other forcible and non forcible sexual offenses.
-A formal sexual awareness program facilitated by professional trainers is offered to the general college population and is a required of the freshman population.
-Various other sexual awareness and prevention programs are conducted in the residence halls by Student Life personnel.
-The college recognizes the importance of assisting students who are victims of sexual assault and helping them to regain a sense of personal control over their lives and the decisions they make.
+Lenoir-Rhyne University sponsors prevention, intervention and education programs specifically addressing all forms of sexual misconduct, including sexual assault, dating violence, domestic violence, stalking, sexual exploitation, and sexual harassment.
+The college recognizes the importance of assisting students who are victims of sexual misconduct and helping them to regain a sense of personal control over their lives and the decisions they make.

 If you are sexually assaulted, you should do the following: